Facebook LinkedIn Twitter

 Genetics, ageing and diabetes among key factors leading to ‘stiff’ hearts

-Scientists from the MRC Laboratory of Medical Sciences (LMS) have used AI to identify genetic and environmental factors which cause the heart to stiffen, a common precursor to cardiovascular disease and heart failure.
+Scientists from the MRC London Institute of Medical Sciences (LMS) have used AI to identify genetic and environmental factors which cause the heart to stiffen, a common precursor to cardiovascular disease and heart failure.

 The study, led by the Computational Cardiac Imaging Group at the LMS, in collaboration with Bayer and the British Heart Foundation, used machine learning and artificial intelligence (AI) to analyse heart scans from thousands of people.